 Taste: Coffee & dark chocolate.
 Marzipan.
 Lots of caramel.
 Currants and well aged oak.
 Satisfying length to the finish.

-Value for Money: You could purchase four bottles of Sirius for the same price as one bottle of the ridiculous Fettercairn I reviewed here.
+Thoughts: You could purchase four bottles of Sirius for the same price as one bottle of the ridiculous Fettercairn I reviewed here.
 Incredibly good value for a dram of such age.

 Sirius has age, maturity, depth of flavour, balance, complexity… To put it simply it is a magnificent whisky.
 Whilst the lack of information regarding the spirits origins can be a little disheartening, blended malts must surely now be considered the value for money option in the scotch whisky category – especially for those looking to add age to their collection.
 Forget your misgivings about the ‘b’ word, this is 100% malt and it is as good as you will find in today’s overpriced market.